tbranyen/backbone-boilerplate/readme.md

 # Using Git, fetch only the last few commits.
 You don't need the full history
 # for your project.
 git clone --q --depth 0 git@github.com:tbranyen/backbone-boilerplate.git .

+# Optionally, you may want to install grunt & grunt-bbb.
+npm install

+# Make sure you install grunt-cli globally.
+Depending on your user account you
+# may need to gain elevated privileges using something like sudo.
+npm install grunt-cli -g
 ```

 ## Documentation ##